Panoptikum-social/panod.io/pages/plan_en.md

 ### 1.2 How is the Product Made Available to the Public?

-* Download an Android application with an voice interface for tablets and smartphones from the website of the project as well as free app stores like F-Droid and the Google App (Play?)
-Store.
+* Download an Android application with an voice interface for tablets and smartphones from the website of the project as well as free app stores like F-Droid and the Google Play Store.
 * Audio interface removes barriers for physically challenged and visually impaired internet users.
 * Stores a minimal amount of data to provide access.
 * Pseudonymity — users are encouraged to make wrong statements on their names, or create several accounts